-Many teams have traded for quarterbacks over the years, but it is very rare that they get a signal-caller who either goes on to have a Hall of Fame career or earns his place in Canton as a result of the transaction.
-But it has happened and here are the five greatest instances.
+Many teams have traded for quarterbacks over the years and had success, as the Los Angeles Rams did with Matthew Stafford in 2021.
+However, it is very rare that they get a signal-caller who either goes on to have a Hall of Fame career or earns his place in Canton as a result of the transaction.
+Here are the five greatest instances where this has happened.

 5. Fran Tarkenton Returns to Minnesota (1972)